adoptium/temurin-build/FAQ.md

 ## What are the prerequisites for a system used for builds?

-- The upstream OpenJDK build requirements are at https://wiki.openjdk.java.net/display/Build/Supported+Build+Platforms
+- The upstream OpenJDK build requirements are at [Supported Build Platforms](https://wiki.openjdk.java.net/display/Build/Supported+Build+Platforms)
-- The AdoptOpenJDK levels we build on are at https://github.com/AdoptOpenJDK/openjdk-build/wiki/%5BWIP%5D-Minimum-OS-levels although anything with comparable equivalent or later C libraries should work ok (in particular we have built on most current Linux distros without issues)
+- The AdoptOpenJDK levels we build on are in [Minimum-OS-levels](https://github.com/AdoptOpenJDK/openjdk-build/wiki/%5BWIP%5D-Minimum-OS-levels) although anything with comparable equivalent or later C libraries should work ok (in particular we have built on most current Linux distros without issues)

 In terms of compilers, these are what we currently use for each release: